steveninouye/HTTP-Socket-Server/README.md

 ### Testing

-Test by requesting web servers with domain names, and your own running `server.js`
+Test by requesting web servers with domain names, and your own running `server.js`.
+You should be able to acquire headers

 ```
 node client.js www.devleague.com
 node client.js localhost
 ```

+*Note*: You will not be able to acquire the response body of sites using the https protocol as you will be trying to connect over a secured port without a proper SSL handshake

 ### Features